 First, we estimate the initial rise time of each event.
-As each event has different initial rise time τ_0 there will be one τ_0 per event.
+As each event has a different initial rise time τ_0 there will be one τ_0 per event.
 Then we pick, if possible, the rise time τ for each recorded waveform.
-We plot for each event the value of the rise times against the P-wave arrival travel times.
+We plot for each event the value of the rise times against the P-wave arrival traveltimes.
 A straight line is fitted on the data points using the least squares method.
-The point where the line will intersect with the rise time axis (equation 2) is the value of τ_0 that will be used for that event.
-An example of this procedure is presented in Figure 7.
+The point where the line will intersect with the rise time axis (equation (2)) is the value of τ_0 that will be used for that event.
+An example of this procedure is presented in Fig. 7.

-Next from equation 1, we can write:
+Next from equation (1), we can write:

-$$\tau - \tau_0 = C \int{\text{ray}} \frac{1}{Q_p V_p} ds \tag{3}$$ structure of the region from tomographic analysis is presented in Tselentis et al. 2007 and the picked arrival travel times measured for the velocity tomography will also be used in this investigation.
+$$\tau - \tau_0 = C \int{ray} \frac{1}{Q_p V_p} ds.$$ (3)

-The term τ - τ 0, is the reduced rise time (also called corrected rise time) and represents the rise time with the effects of the initial pulse at the source, removed.
+The term $\tau - \tau_0$ is the reduced rise time (also called corrected rise time) and represents the rise time with the effects of the initial pulse at the source removed.

-As it is seen from equation 3, it is important to have an accurate P-wave velocity model $V_p(x,y,z)$ (Q_p is the target parameter).
-The nonlinear tomographic analysis of the P-wave arrival times provides a 3D P-wave velocity model as well as the raypaths from each event's hypocenter to the recording stations.
-Details of the velocity
+As seen from equation (3), it is important to have an accurate P-wave velocity model $V_p(x, y, z)$ (Q_p is the target parameter).
+The non-linear tomographic analysis of the P-wave arrival times provides a 3D P-wave velocity model as well as the raypaths from each event's hypocenter to the recording stations.
+Details of the velocity structure of the region from tomographic analysis is presented in Tselentis et al. (2007) and the picked arrival traveltimes measured for the velocity tomography will also be used in this investigation.